Requesting Records & Information

 - Applicable fees for the production of records in response to a public records request will be charged in accordance with state law and town code.

 - Public records requests are not confidential and information regarding the requests, including requestor information, records requested, and time and cost to fulfill the request may be requested or published.

 - Any person may request to examine or be furnished copies, printouts or photographs of any public record during regular business hours (8:00 A.M. to 5:00 P.M., Monday – Friday, excluding legal holidays).

-- To request inspection and/or copies, printouts or photographs of public records, please complete the Public Records Request form and submit it to the Records Manager in the Town Clerk’s Office.
+- To request inspection and/or copies, printouts or photographs of public records, please complete the Public Records Request form and submit it to the Town Clerk’s Office.
 Please be specific so that the records can be easily identified.

-For the purposes of this section, "commercial purpose" means the use of a public record for the purpose of sale or resale or for the purpose of producing a document containing all or part of the copy, printout or photograph for sale or the obtaining of names and addresses from public records for the purpose of solicitation or the sale of names and addresses to another for the purpose of solicitation or for any purpose in which the purchaser can reasonably anticipate the receipt of monetary gain from the direct or indirect use of the public record.
+A commercial purpose means the use of a public record for the purpose of sale or resale or for the purpose of producing a document containing all or part of the copy, printout or photograph for sale or the obtaining of names and addresses from public records for the purpose of solicitation or for any purpose in which the purchaser can reasonably anticipate the receipt of monetary gain from the direct or indirect use of the public record.